 Direct and Inverse Proportion

-KS3: Students work is regularly marked.
-There are 5 major assessments each year.
+KS3: Students class and homework is regularly marked with timely verbal and written feedback given.
+There are two formal assessments each year.

-KS4: Students work is regularly marked.
-There are 5 major assessments each year.
-Students sit there first trial exam at the end of year 10.
-The second trial exam is sat in December of year 11.
+KS4: Students work is regularly marked with timely verbal and written feedback given.
+There are two formal assessments each year.
+Students sit their first trial exam at the end of year 10.
+The second trial exam is in December of year 11.

 KS3: Students are set 1 piece of mathematics homework per week.